Home - Soup and Stew - Thai Coconut Red Lentil Soup

 This post may contain affiliate links.
 Please read my disclosure policy.

-Super-tasty spicy red lentil soup that cooks in 30 minutes.
-This satisfying creamy soup is made with Thai red curry, coconut milk and fresh lime.
-Serve this vegan and gluten-free recipe with Perfect Coconut Rice or rice noodles.
+This is a satisfying, super-tasty red lentil soup that cooks in 30 minutes.
+Make this creamy soup with Thai red curry paste, coconut milk, and fresh lime.

 Two bowls full of bright orange colored Vegan Thai Coconut Red Lentil Soup garnished with fresh cilantro

-This easy to make red lentil soup spiced-up with Thai red curry is one of those crazy good soup recipes you’ll want to make over and over again.
+This easy to make red lentil soup spiced-up with Thai red curry is one of my crazy good soup recipes you’ll want to make over and over again.

 If you happen to have any leftover cooked rice and some baby greens like spinach or kale on hand, you can add those in and make this soup even more satisfying.